 Provide your cockatiel with a varied diet consisting of seeds, pellets, cooked meats, boiled eggs, and legumes.
 You can also enhance the variety with sprouted seeds.

 Some of the illnesses a cockatiel may suffer from are weight loss, swollen eyes, vomiting, respiratory diseases, fatty tumors, droopy head, abnormal feathers, and lumps on the body.
-Some of the pointers to a cockatiel not in good health are:

 - Loss of appetite